ga4gh-discovery/data-connect/README.md

 ## Components

-Search API consists of [Table](TABLE.md) and Query APIs, describing search results and queries, respectively.
+The search API consists of [Table](TABLE.md) and Query APIs, describing search results and queries, respectively.

 ## Use cases